LovelyZeeiam/CraftGame/README.md

 # CraftGame
-a Minecraft-like game programmed in Java with LWJGL 3.
+A Minecraft-like game programmed in Java with LWJGL 3.
 The game is in beta now.
 So if you have some suggestion, just leave in the comment.

+By analysing the code of Minecraft originally, I figured out loads of means to import to my game while improving my study.

 Another Winter in China is around the corner.
 Having had a try various programming pattern, it is time to back on the right track.
 There is also a list below indicating what I will attempt to do: